Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 The best way to avoid this issue is to maintain adequate spacing between traces.
 More is better but we will go with the rule of thumb:

-In general, routing traces in parallel is not recommended as it will increase the chance of crosstalk.
+In general, we will avoid routing traces in parallel over a large distance as it will increase the amount of crosstalk.
 If we have to cross other signal traces we should do so at right angles.

 We take a more critical look at trace spacing and its effect on crosstalk in section 5 below where we simulate the finished PCB and a spacing example using FEM.